Christian egalitarianism: Egalitarian anthropologies

-Titled in accordance with Rosemary Radford Ruether's work in Christian theology, Egalitarian anthropologies explore varying views of gender equality in Christianity.
+Titled by Rosemary Radford Ruether's work in Christian theology, Egalitarian anthropologies explore varying views of gender equality in Christianity.
 These include eschatological feminism, liberal feminism, and romantic feminism.
-According to Ruether, the commonality among these anthropologies is the belief that gender equality was the original intention of God and that it was somehow skewed by humanity.
-Ruether goes on to point out that the belief in the ideal of gender equality "leaves room for considerable variation in relating this equality to woman's present subjugated state in history under patriarchy."
+Ruether argues that all of these anthropologies share a common conviction: God originally intended gender equality, but humanity distorted that divine design.
+Ruether goes on to point out that the belief in the ideal of gender equality "leaves room for considerable variation in relating this equality to women's present subjugated state in history under patriarchy."
 In the preceding statement, Ruether qualifies the need for further exploration into the following anthropologies.

 Eschatological feminism

 Ruether connects eschatological feminism to mysticism and asceticism by way of its roots in transcendentalism.
-Her assertion is that the original human, Adam, was androgynous and that "the fall" was the initial creation of gender.
+She asserts that the original human, Adam, was androgynous and that "the fall" was the initial creation of gender.
 She reaffirms this point in a later article, "Sexism and Misogyny in the Christian Tradition: Liberating Alternatives", referencing Galatians 3:28, saying that through baptism androgyny is restored.
 Sexuality, the main division between genders, is said to be the root of female subordination.
-Relationships that are typically rooted in sexuality (marriage and motherhood) place women in roles that are subordinate in accordance with society's patriarchal norms.
+Relationships that are typically rooted in sexuality (marriage and motherhood) place women in roles that are subordinate to society's patriarchal norms.
 The path to equality is believed to be found when women transcend these roles—traditionally through celibacy (as seen in the life of Paul).
 Transcending worldly norms, which the Bible instructs Christians to do, brings men and women to the state of androgyny that eliminates gender subordination; thus, Christianity is intended to manifest gender equality.
 Ruether says that transcendence is the core of eschatological feminism; women reach equality with men by separating from the world, rather than changing it.

 Liberal feminism

 Liberal feminism rejects the notion that creation established the patriarchy; Ruether asserts that gender equality originally existed, but was distorted by historical injustices against women.
-This branch of egalitarianism dictates that gender equality must be restored rather than introduced.
-This restoration will be accomplished by economic, political, social, and systemic reformation.
-Ruether includes the church in her discussion of social reform, displaying its participation in gender subordination.
+This branch of egalitarianism advocates for the restoration of gender equality rather than its introduction.
+"Economic, political, social, and systemic reforms will restore this equality.
+Ruether includes the church in her discussion of social reform, highlighting its role in perpetuating gender subordination.
 Ruether continues saying, "The Church as a bearer of redeemed humanity ought especially to represent this equality of men and women in its institutional life.
 But it does so as a paradigm of what all social institutions should become, not as a representative of an eschatological humanity outside of and beyond history."
-Here she distinguishes liberal from eschatological feminism stating that liberal feminism calls for liberation within society, rather than removal from it.
+Here she distinguishes liberal from eschatological feminism, stating that liberal feminism calls for liberation within society, rather than removal from it.